Friday Center for Continuing Education

-The William and Ida Friday Center for Continuing Education is a unit of the University of North Carolina at Chapel Hill.
-The center was created to serve the needs of nontraditional students through continuing education programs and services.
+Digital and Lifelong Learning at the Friday Conference Center is a unit of the University of North Carolina at Chapel Hill.
+The department was created to serve the needs of nontraditional students through continuing education programs and services.

-The Friday Center
+Digital and Lifelong Learning at the Friday Conference Center

-The Friday Center has three main areas of operation: a conference center, credit programs for part-time students, and professional development and enrichment programs.
+Digital and Lifelong Learning has three main areas of operation: a conference center, credit programs for part-time students, and professional development and enrichment programs.

 Credit programs

 Through the Friday Center's Credit Programs for Part-time Students, part-time learners can take classes on the UNC-Chapel Hill campus or from a distance.
 Distance education courses can be taken online or by correspondence, within a semester schedule or in self-paced format.
-Through the Friday Center, both undergraduate and post-baccalaureate students have access to most courses offered by UNC-Chapel Hill without needing to be admitted as full-time students.
+Through Digital and Lifelong Learning, both undergraduate and post-baccalaureate students have access to most courses offered by UNC-Chapel Hill without needing to be admitted as full-time students.

 Professional development and enrichment programs

-The Friday Center offers noncredit courses and seminars for personal enrichment and professional development.
+Digital and Lifelong Learning offers noncredit courses and seminars for personal enrichment and professional development.